Qatar reports first coronavirus case in man who returned from Iran

 Kuwait has called on its citizens to avoid traveling over concerns about the spread of the coronavirus.

-Kuwait has reported 45 coronavirus infections, Bahrain 38, the United Arab Emirates 21 of whom five recovered, Oman six of whom one recovered.
-Iraq has reported eight infections.
+Kuwait has reported 45 coronavirus infections, Bahrain 41, the United Arab Emirates 21 of whom five recovered, Oman six of whom one recovered.
+Iraq said it had detected five new cases on Saturday, raising the total number of infections to 13.

 Reporting by Alexander Cornwell and Davide Barbuscia; writing by Maher Chmaytelli and Marwa Rashad; Editing by Alexander Smith and Mike Harrison